allegro/bigflow/docs/logging.md

 raise ValueError()
 ```
-Code above contains unhandled `ValueError` exception.
-Logging mechanism also catches all those unhandled exceptions in your app and sends them to the CL.
+The code above contains an unhandled `ValueError` exception.
+The logging mechanism also catches such unhandled exceptions in your app and sends them to the CL.
-If user defines many loggers unhandled exceptions will be served by last defined(last call of `configure_logging` method).